skamprogiannis/env-script-generator/README.md

 ### 3. Run your personalized setup script

 After running the generator, a new script called setup_dev_env.sh will be created.
-Run it to set up your environment:
+You will be prompted to run the script when it is created.
+You can also run it with the command:

 `./setup_dev_env.sh`